4 Delicious heirloom recipes you can teach your kids

-Acclaimed Chef Myrna Segismundo opens up her classroom to us and shares the most treasured heirloom recipes that can be instant family favorites
+Acclaimed Chef Myrna Segismundo opens up her classroom to us and shares the most treasured heirloom recipes that are sure to become instant family favorites...

-Throughout her impressive career, Chef Myrna Segismundo has always believed that Filipino cuisine is truly worth celebrating.
-It can truly hold its own in the international food scene without having to be "fused" with other types of cuisine to be deemed world-class.
+Throughout her impressive career, Chef Myrna Segismundo has always believed that Filipino cuisine is truly worth celebrating, that it can truly hold its own in the international food scene without having to be "fused" with other types of cuisine to be deemed world-class.

 For years, Chef Myrna has been crafting delicious recipes in the Philippines and New York City.
 Not only has she taught aspiring chefs, she has also authored two cookbooks, served as an editor-in-chief of a food magazine, and hosted her own cooking show.

 We were privileged to be able to meet the acclaimed chef and see her at work in the kitchen.

 Using beloved flavors and ingredients of local, traditional dishes, Chef Myrna shared some delicious family favorite recipes that will bring back cherished memories of home and family no matter where you are in the world this Holiday season.

-Here are some of the delicious heirloom recipes she shared with us, beginning with a delectable Morcon recipe passed down by Chef Myrna's own mother.
+Here are some of the delicious heirloom recipes she shared with us, beginning with a delectable Morcon recipe passed down by Chef Myrna's mother, Emilia.

 Morcon a la Emilia